All that is divine is really a very simple concept to recognize when you think from the perspective of the ancient Africans.

 Divine simply means universal.
-It is that which is like the essence of the universe.
+It’s that which IS the essence of the universe.

 Our ancient African ancestors lived in harmony with nature rather than trying to dominate it.
 They knew that everything in nature was a symbol of the divine.

 Start out each day to connect with and feel the source within you.
 That is a practical guide to recognizing all that is divine.It means to start with you.
 It is a simple, powerful and empowering concept the ancients knew and practiced.